mylinhnguyen/SummerII-Fish-Game/README.md

 ###Functions
 + Change boss happiness depending on what tuna (and other fish) you buy
-+ Timer for auction minigame
++ Change restaurant income (your money to spend)
 + Timer for overall buying (to buy tuna and other fish)
++ Fish stall quantity button

 ###Looks
 + Tuna, salmon, mackerel, squid image
 + Loading screen
 + Setting screen
++ Fish market stall screen
 + Next day cutscene
++ Notes icon

 ###Extra
 + Music
 + Calender screen to show how many successful restaurant has been
++ More dialogue

 ##Dates

-+ 7/18 Have fully functioning game - code works, forget aesthetics
++ 7/18 Have fully functioning game - code works, does everything I want, forget aesthetics
-+ 7/21 Add extra features (load, save, etc)
++ 7/21 Add extra features (load, save, memory, etc)
 + 7/24 Add all aesthetics - make pretty
 + ?/?
 Turn into App